antoninkriz/CTU-TimeTable-Generator/kos-loader/README.md

                 {
                     // Parallel capacity or null
                     "capacity": 32,
-                    // Parallel number or null
+                    // Parallel number, should not be null but I can't promise anything "num": 101,
-                    "num": 101,
                     // List of all events of a given parallel, this shouldn't be empty "timetable": [